 Call the MDG for COVID-19 screening at DSN 632-5000 or 0434-30-5000, select option 1 and then option 2.

-Given the COVID-19 situation in Northwest Italy, 31 MDG/Public Health recommends that any individual with flu like symptoms (listed below) stay home and not attend work if possible to help prevent the spread of any sickness.
-Additionally, please ensure proper precautions are used such as social distancing, hand washing, and proper cough etiquette.
+The 31 MDG/Public Health recommends that any individual with flu like symptoms (listed below) stay home and not attend work to help prevent the spread of any sickness.
+Additionally, please ensure proper precautions are used such as physical distancing, hand washing, and proper cough etiquette.
 It is recommended that common surfaces/objects be sanitized twice a day with Clorox or bleach solution.
 Symptoms include: